A Guide to a Successful Employee Onboarding Process for New Hires

 • Provide new employees with a welcome kit containing apparel and office supplies that have been customized with your company’s brand, colors, and logos.

-• Provide videos, web pages, or other documentation with leadership presentations, your company’s mission, history that help to bring your organization to life.
+• Provide videos, web pages, or other documentation with leadership presentations, your company’s mission, and history that help to bring your organization to life.

 #4: Orienting and Onboarding New Staff in the First Week